Table of Contents

 1. Use “since” with a specific starting time

-“Since” always shows the exact beginning of an action.
-This can be a year, date, month, day, time, age, event, or moment.
+“Since” is always used with an exact point in time, not a length of time.
+This starting point can be a year, date, month, day, clock time, age, or even a moment in life.

 Examples: